 We're big fans of succulents here in central Texas.
 From early summer to late summer, it is extremely hot.
-There's a chance if you're living in Texas you're probably under a heat advisory now.
-With little water coming in during this time of the year, many of us are looking for drought tolerant plants.
+With little water coming in each summer, many of us are looking for drought-tolerant plants.

-Succulents and cacti are popular choices for low maintenance plants here in the south.
-Of course growing flowers that need full sun isn't the issue, what becomes the problem is the lack of rain.
-If you're looking for drought resistant plants, here are some seeds with great customer reviews.
-With so many options, surely you'll find some favorite drought resistant plants for a colorful garden year around.
+Succulents and cacti are popular choices for low-maintenance plants here in the south central.
+Of course, growing flowers that need full sun isn't the issue, what becomes the problem is the lack of rain.
+If you're looking for drought-resistant plants, here are some seeds with great customer reviews.
+With so many options, surely you'll find some favorite drought-resistant plants for a colorful garden year around.